X

 community was Gorman.
 The general store here was more specialized

-than that run by Thomas Francis in Flynn’s
+than that run by their great grandfather back in Flynn’s

 Higginbotham’s,